 How to Tell if Your Showcase Pages are Working

-Follows is measures how many LinkedIn members are following your Page.
-You can grow these followers by making more LinkedIn members aware of your Page through organic and paid engagement tactics.
+Follows measures how many LinkedIn members are following your Page.
+You can grow these followers by making more LinkedIn members aware of your page through organic and paid engagement tactics.

 Likes are a reaction to the content posted on your Showcase Pages.
 When a member “Likes” your content, this engagement shows up in their connection’s activity feed, giving you additional exposure.

 Comments are reactions left by LinkedIn members on the content you have shared to your Showcase Page.
 It’s recommended that you take the opportunity to engage with these members as they are the most engaged and would greatly appreciate a reply.

 Shares count of how many members have shared the content from your Showcase Page with the members of their network.
 This is a great opportunity to increase the exposure of your content, attract new followers, and grow brand awareness.

 Think through setting up your LinkedIn Showcase Pages.
 Yes, you can delete them and start over, but with some planning and careful consideration, you won’t have to waste your time.

 If you get stuck when creating your Showcase Pages, the LinkedIn Help knowledge base is a good resource to find answers and tips.
 Below are some of the more common articles: